| China, with a recorded history of 5,000

 paper-cuttings onto their windows and other places to express

+their hopes and wishes.
 Chinese Porcelain derived from the

 Shang Dynasty (16th - 11th century BC).
 It is characterized with